-To learn any new concept, we must know how exactly that started.
-Every computer science field has a different history, reflecting the struggle that earlier researchers faced and made our journey easy.
-This article will discuss the 10 most interesting historical facts considered the turning points in ai and machine learning history.
+To learn a new subject, we should try to know how exactly that started.
+Every computer science field has a different history, reflecting the challenges that earlier researchers faced and making our journey easy.
+This article will discuss the 10 most interesting historical facts considered the turning points in AI and Machine Learning history.

 In 1952, Arthur Samuel joined IBM’s Poughkeepsie Laboratory and started working on the first Machine Learning algorithm to play computer games.
 In 1955, he successfully created an ML algorithm using heuristic search memory to learn from past experiences.
 In the mid-1970s, advanced versions of this algorithm became capable of defeating champions.

 An American psychologist, Frank Rosenblatt, created the first neural network using a potentiometer, named perceptron or mark-1 perceptron.
 He was trying to solve the visual recognition task.
 This event created hype in the public and The NewYork Times published: “the Navy [has] revealed the embryo of an electronic computer today that it expects will be able to walk, talk, see, write, reproduce itself and be conscious of its existence.”
 But sooner, people noticed the limitations as it failed to learn the simple XOR gate.

 Mark I Perceptron displayed at the Smithsonian museum.